ExtensionIntention/CoolNotes/README.md

 ### Splitting user stories
 Our backlogs can be seen here at [Trello](https://trello.com/b/DU1kNLqe/cool-notes) as well as tasks for each backlog item.
 Some of our user stories were larger than necessary.
-For example, the sticky note story had many demosntrable increments.
-It was easier to judge progress and write unit tests when each small step was easily documented.
-We were also able to pinpoint where our story point esimation was inaccurate as we found that moving sticky notes is quite a separate challenge.
-If we had kept sticky notes as one lump task, an observer may not have noticed this.
+For example, account support was easily split into more than on task.
+Not only did the interface for the account need to be created, but also the user data functionality.
 Another split story was the feedback contact functionality.
 This story was also appropriately split into frontend and backend portions.

 ### Daily Scrum Sample